-In the bigger towns especially Kampala, you will find a lot of traffic jam on the roads and it can take longer to go from one part of town to the other.
+In the bigger towns especially Kampala, you will find a bit of traffic jam on the roads and it can take longer to go from one part of town to the other.
 Depending on your exact plans, our drivers often plan with the expected traffic in mind.
-You should make sure to plan with them such that you won’t be late while going to a certain place.
+You should make sure to plan with them such that you won’t be late when going to a certain place.

 Outside Kampala and Wakiso, movement is quite easy and you will cover distances fast.